 Yes, major issues and more rapid change go together these days, and here too there are more issues to be changing.
 But has there been a phase shift in the perception of rapidity changed?
 David Hume, the philosopher, was complaining about the speed of “instant” stock transactions in the mid-1770s, while a century early, complaints were commonly heard about how “affairs here change so fast that one no longer reckons time by months and weeks, but by hours and even by minutes’; “many new, unusual emergencies, such as our forefathers have not known”; increasing “with an inconceivable rapidity” and “in one century more light has been thrown on this science than had been elicited in the preceding period of near 5,700 years” (recorded by historians Istvan Hont, George Parker and Keith Thomas, respectively).
 When it comes to how public affairs are experienced, it’s still difficult to dismiss the part where plus ça change, plus c’est la même chose.

-–The vitality I’m talking about lies in the career being its own optic for recasting policy issues.
+If you will, the career affords its own optic for recasting policy issues.
 It’s the closest we analysts get to reflecting on our practice and remaking the next steps ahead.